Baten Kaitos Origins: Plot

-Sagi learns that he is not actually a spiriter, but a subject in Empire's "Malideiter Project" experiments to create artificial spiriters by infusing people with pieces of Malpercio's afterlings.
+Sagi learns that he is not actually a spiriter, but a subject in the Empire's "Malideiter Project" experiments to create artificial spiriters by infusing people with pieces of Malpercio's afterlings.
 The project, ordered by Baelheit on behalf of Olgan, was abandoned after a mishap, but Sagi still lived on with pieces of Malpercio within him.
 This revelation means the player is not actually a "Guardian Spirit" either, but one of the Malpercio warriors.
-Sagi coming to terms with the player on this gives him the strength to defeat Machina Vanguard.
+Sagi coming to terms with the player on this gives him the strength to defeat the Machina Vanguard.
 Meanwhile, Milly admits she is Baelheit's daughter, sent to spy on the group until she had a change of heart.
-Baelheit reveals that Milly is half-Machina; when she was just a child, a failed experiment similar to the "Malideither Project" tore her in half and killed her mother.
+Baelheit reveals that Milly is half-Machina; when she was just a child, a failed experiment similar to the "Malideiter Project" tore her in half and killed her mother.
 With the help of his own guardian spirit, Baelheit managed to revive Milly using Machina.

 Baelheit wins the election over Verus and becomes Emperor.
 He completes Tarazed, a huge flying mechanized fortress, and orders everyone to move onto it, as he intends to destroy the continents.
 Verus orders Sagi to stop Baelheit, and Sagi does so.
 Verus reveals he has been pulling the strings and using the group for his own corrupt goals.
 The group defeats him, but this brings Wiseman, who had possessed Verus, out to attack the group.
 With the aid of the members of Malpercio, Sagi is able to defeat Wiseman, but this leads to Tarazed's collapse.
 Sagi, Milly and Guillo flee, aided by the previously defeated members of the Machina Vanguard.
 In the chaos of the fortress's collapse, Guillo sacrifices itself to save Sagi.
 Sagi and Milly return to Alfard, happily reunite with family and friends, and eventually decide to elope and move to Mira.
 Geldoblame, as Verus's most loyal devotee, is devastated and driven mad by Verus's betrayal, but discovers that he is now Emperor due to the deaths of Verus and Baelheit's entire cabinet in the destruction of Tarazed.
-The game's final scenes foreshadow the original Baten Kaitos: Geldoblame, corrupt and fixated on power, instructs his new subjects to locate the five "End Magnus" that have the power to end the world, announces his intention to work with the scientist Georg, and game ends on a still-frame of a baby with one wing, the same as Kalas in Baten Kaitos, with a note about the story being continued in Baten Kaitos.
+The game's final scenes foreshadow the original Baten Kaitos: Geldoblame, corrupt and fixated on power, instructs his new subjects to locate the five "End Magnus" that have the power to end the world, and announces his intention to work with the scientist Georg.
+The game ends on a still-frame of a baby with one wing, the same as Kalas in Baten Kaitos, with a note about the story being continued in Baten Kaitos.